Harishraghuram/STEDI-Human-Balance-Analytics/README.md

 - **Trusted Zone** – Cleaned and validated data
 - **Curated Zone** – Analytics-ready datasets

-Data is stored and processed using AWS services such as S3 Bucket, Glue Studio, and Athena.
+Data is stored and processed using AWS services such as S3 Bucket, Data Catalog, Glue Studio, and Athena.